-The Banyan Botanicals Farm is a 20-acre certified organic farm located in Williams, Oregon.
-We practice sustainable and regenerative agricultural practices, including a polyculture design, crop rotation, and composting, all of which support overall biodiversity.
-All vegetables and herbs grown on our farm are ethically grown, harvested, and filled with the vitality of the land and the people who nurture them.
+Our partners at Banyan Farm use sustainable and regenerative agricultural practices—including a polyculture design, crop rotation, and composting—all of which support overall biodiversity.
+All produce from Banyan Farm is grown ethically, harvested with care, and filled with the vitality of the land and the people who nurture it.

-In addition to growing vegetables and both Ayurvedic and western herbs, our Farm provides education through our Living Ayurveda Internship (LAI).
-We also work with our community by selling at local Growers’ Markets.
+Located in Williams, Oregon, this 20-acre certified organic farm grows vegetables and both Ayurvedic and western herbs.
+In addition, they also host our Living Ayurveda Internship (LAI) and work with our Southern Oregon community by selling at local Growers’ Markets.

-With many years of envisioning and nurturing the collective passions of the Banyan team, we have now founded the Banyan Botanicals Farm.
-Our vision is to incorporate the herbs we harvest into our products as we grow deeper connections to the land and our local communities.
+We are excited to work in close partnership with Banyan Farm.
+Our collective vision is to incorporate the herbs we harvest into our products as we grow deeper connections to the land and our local communities.

-Our herbs are used in Banyan products, as well as in herbal products that we prepare on our farm.
-These herbal preparations and our vegetables are available at local Grower’s Markets in Southern Oregon.
+Banyan Farm’s herbs are used in our products at Banyan Botanicals, as well as in herbal products prepared on the farm.
+These herbal preparations and assorted vegetables are available at local Grower’s Markets in Southern Oregon.

-During the growing season, we also offer a Community Supported Agriculture (CSA) Program for our Southern Oregon community.
+During the growing season, Banyan Farm also offers a Community Supported Agriculture (CSA) Program for the Southern Oregon community.
 For 25 weeks, members enjoy weekly boxes packed with seasonal produce, along with plant monographs, recipes, and occasional bundles of herbs grown on the farm.

 The History of the Farm